Unusual places in Paris

 Place des Fêtes

 This is a tough area, with some really ugly concrete, high-density residential apartment blocks dominating the view.
+So why would you bother to come out here?

 Like so much of any big city, there are always quirky little places, hidden amongst the “normal”.

 Place des Fêtes is living the good life.
 Tucked away, almost sight unseen and away from prying eyes, is this gorgeous collection of villas (laneways), all coming off Rue de Mouzaïa.
-Along these villas sit small, two-story houses.
+Along these villas sit many small, two-story houses.

 Whilst some could do with a little love, the majority of them are well kept, usually covered with ivy, and mostly all with their own colour-matched windows, gates and doors.